Spinning Babies® offers recommendations to prepare for childbirth in pregnancy:

 - Enhance comfort

-- Early labor when contractions are mild and parents are interested in techniques for easing the upcoming labor (yes, this means routine use in early labor for interested birth givers)
+- Early labor when contractions are mild and parents are interested in techniques for easing the upcoming labor (yes, this means routine use in early labor for interested birth givers).
+Early or prodromal labor when pain or anxiety effect a birth givers ability to cope or sleep.

 - Spontaneous Rupture of the Membranes (SROM) and no contractions or irregular contractions (dilation is not progressing)